Fried Pickles

 Ingredients

-– 1 jar of dill pickles (sliced)
+– 1 jar dill pickles

 – 1 cup all-purpose flour